CSI-Rafael-Torres/CSI-Python-2021/Modules/Module3/Module3.md

 What is the difference between "42" and 42.

- - Answer:
+ - Answer: "42 is counted as an alpha numerican and not a number while just 42 is an integer

 Define the boolean operators: >, <, ==, >=, <=

- - Answer:
+ - Answer:> is more than < is less than == is equal to >= is more or equal than <= is less or equal than and they are used to compare two variables with their string/array lenght or number value.

 How do you address an index in an list?
 Write a python code that assigns 34 to a new variable by accessing the value stored in:
         arr = [4, 3, -1, 4, 34]

- - Answer:
+ - Answer: x = arr[4]
 What is the first index of a list?
 Why?

- - Answer:
+ - Answer: it is 0 because the array number determines the offset from the memory, starting at 0

 Provide an original example of a null value.
 It must prove your understanding of the concept.

- - Answer:
+ - Answer: x = None

 Type down any class notes below this sentence: